kszenes/kszenes.github.io/_posts/2025-02-16-ResearchKeepUp.md

     <img src="/assets/img/blog/feeder-example.jpeg" style="max-width: 300px; height: auto;" />
 </div>
 <div class="caption">
     Example of the Feeder UI for the <em>J. Chem.
-Theory Comput.</em> journal
+Theory Comput.</em> journal's RSS feed
 </div>

 If the article is **open-access**, Feeder can even **fetch the entire article** such that you can read directly from the app.